In this article

 If you're a sole trader, you'll pay income tax on the profit you make from your business.
 You'll need to submit a self-assessment tax return to HMRC to calculate how much you owe.

-If your business employs people, you'll need to pay the employer's portion of National Insurance contributions directly to HMRC.
-Businesses pay 13.8% for employees with earnings above £12,570 in 2023-24.
+If your business employs people, you'll need to pay the employer's portion of National Insurance contributions (NICs) directly to HMRC.
+Businesses pay 15% for employees with earnings above £12,570 in 2025-26.

-You may be able to reduce your NICs by up to £5,000 if the business is eligible for the Employment Allowance.
-This was launched in April 2014 with an aim to help small businesses recruit more staff.
+You may be able to reduce your NICs by up to £10,500 if the business is eligible for the Employment Allowance.
+This was launched in April 2014 with the aim of helping small businesses recruit more staff, and the available liability reduction was increased from £5,000 in April 2025.

-If you're employed by your limited company, your National Insurance contributions will be taken automatically through payroll.
+If you're employed by your limited company, your National Insurance contributions will be deducted automatically from your pay.

 Sole traders pay National Insurance as part of self-assessment tax.